Everybody wants to get their finances straight. We hear it all of the time... "Are you investing? What stocks do you own? Have you opened an IRA?"

 Not only will your portfolio automatically rebalance and reinvest for you, but it will also be tailored to your specific needs.
-Betterment will ask important questions such as your risk tolerance, investment goals, and time horizon, then create a diversified portfolio tailored to these preferences!
+Betterment will ask important questions about things like your risk tolerance, investment goals, and time horizon, then create a diversified portfolio tailored to these preferences!

 Once you have answered these questions, Betterment will construct a portfolio based on your specific needs and continue to monitor and update it over time.

 If your portfolio strays from your target allocations, Betterment will rebalance for you on a daily basis.
 This essentially forces you to buy low and sell high automatically.

 At the same time, any dividends you receive will automatically be reinvested across your entire portfolio and further rebalance your account.

 You can also choose preset portfolios to invest in on Betterment as well if that is more your style.

 One example of these portfolios would be their Socially Responsible Investing Portfolio.

 This portfolio that is actively managed by Betterment focuses on companies that act in a socially responsible way when conducting their business operations.
 By investing solely in companies that are doing good for the planet, you can rest easy knowing that your retirement dollars are having a positive impact.
 However, this is just one of the preset portfolios that Betterment offers.

 Another example is the Target Income Portfolio that Betterment offers targets bonds and high dividend stocks to facilitate higher dividend income.
 This may be a great option if you are retired, or are looking for a safe way to accrue passive income through dividends!

 Investing in these portfolios is available at no additional cost to Betterment clients and allows you greater flexibility and freedom in how your assets are allocated.